userfrosting/learn/18.going-live/04.backup/docs.md

 ### Set up daily incremental backup

-This will run every night, creating incremental backups.
-Duplicity by default tries to back up ALL files on disk, which we probably don't want on a VPS.
-So, we use the `--exclude` parameter so that it ignores everything except the directories we include via `--include`.
+This will run every night, creating incremental backups of everything in our target path.
+Duplicity by default tries to back up ALL files in the target path.

+>>>>> Use the `--exclude` parameter so that Duplicity ignores everything except the directories we include via `--include`.
 You can use multiple `--include` parameters to include multiple directories.

 Instead of adding to our normal `crontab`, we'll create a dedicated cron script in the `cron.daily` directory:

 ```
-sudo nano /etc/cron.daily/duplicity.inc
+sudo nano /etc/cron.daily/duplicity-inc
 ```

-The `.inc` file extension stands for "incremental".
+The `-inc` stands for "incremental".
 Add the following:

 ```
 #!/bin/sh